Research Administration Guidelines

 - College/institute/department matching funds must total a minimum of 7.5 percent of the total cost of the research equipment [defined in (3)] or at least 50 percent of the funds being requested from Central.
-The central matching form (see link below) must be completed including the research dean's/institute director's signature, which indicates that the college/institute/department matching funds are confirmed.
+The Central matching funds request form must be completed including the research dean's/institute director's signature, which indicates that the college/institute/department matching funds are confirmed.

 - Confirmation of the research equipment cost(s) must be verified by providing either a vendor's price quote or a website/catalog price list.

-- An exception to guidelines 1, 5, and 6 will be reviewed when the research equipment is included in a career development/young investigator proposal or a high profile research proposal as determined by the research dean/institute director in consultation with the OVPR.
+- An exception to guidelines 1, 5, and 6 will be reviewed when the research equipment is included in a Career Development/Young Investigator proposal or a high-profile research proposal as determined by the research dean/institute director in consultation with the OSVPR.

-- There is no guarantee that an untimely request will be reviewed to meet a proposal deadline.
+- There is no guarantee that an untimely request will be reviewed in time to meet a proposal deadline.
 Request forms should be submitted at least one week before the sponsor deadline.